 The build is executed immediately after importing the project when an automatic build is set.
 In this case, the file (.
 EXE .
 OBJ etc.) is generated after the build is displayed in "Other Files".
 It is set to automatic build by default.

-4. Select "Project" > "Build Project" from the NetCOBOL Studio menu bar when SAMPLE1.EXE is not created in "Other Files" (When an automatic build is not executed).
+4. On the Project menu, click Build Project when SAMPLE1.EXE is not created in "Other Files" (When an automatic build is not executed), click Build Project On the Project menu.

 Debugging